act360/fonepay-for-woocommerce/readme.txt

 [Fonepay](https://fonepay.com/) is a Nepali Digital Payment Portal developed by fonepay.
 This means that if your store doesn't accept payment in NPR, you really do not need this plugin.

-The plugin WooCommerce Fonepay was developed without any incentive from F1Soft Company.
+The plugin Integrate Fonepay in WooCommerce was developed without any incentive from F1Soft Company.
 None of the developers of this plugin have ties to any of this company in anyway.

 = Installation =

-Check out our installation guide and configuration of WooCommerce Fonepay tab [Installation](https://wordpress.org/plugins/fonepay-for-woocommerce/installation/).
+Check out our installation guide and configuration of Integrate Fonepay in WooCommerce tab [Installation](https://wordpress.org/plugins/fonepay-for-woocommerce/installation/).

 = Questions? =